SteeltoeOSS/steeltoe-site/source/docs/steeltoe-discovery.html.markdown

 #### 1.1.1.2 Locate Sample

+Now that you have the service running, you need to change directory to where the sample is:

 ```bash
 > cd Samples/Discovery/src/AspDotNetCore
 ```

 #### 1.1.1.3 Run Fortune Teller

-The recommended approach to running this application is with the dotnet CLI.
-Scripts are provided to start both the service and the UI with a single command:
+We recommended running this application is with the dotnet CLI.
+Scripts are provided to start both the service and the UI with a single command, as follows:

 ```bash
 # Use the helper scripts, passing in either net461 or netcoreapp2.0
 > .\RunFortuneTeller net461
 ```

-You are also welcome to run the commands directly yourself:
+You can also run the commands directly yourself, as follows:

 ```bash
 # Run the service in one window: